The h-principle fails for prelegendrians in corank 2 fat distributions: Legendrian stabilization and loose Legendrians

 \section{Legendrian stabilization and loose Legendrians}

 In this section we review the notions of Legendrian stabilization and loose Legendrians in higher-dimensional contact manifolds, as introduced in \cite{Eliashberg:Stein,EES:NonIsotopicLegendrians,Murphy:Loose}.
-All the results presented here are well-known, although we give some new proofs that are better suited to the purposes of this article.
+All the results presented here are well known, as are their proofs.
+We do this in order to clarify certain technical constructions that are important to the purposes of this article.